zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-rolling-update.md

 Rolling update is triggered when an NGroups PUT call is made and the CG profile in the PUT call is different from the CG profile currently referenced in the NGroups.

-NGroups will then automatically group instances into batches and update one batch at a time.
-The size of the batch is determined by *maxBatchPercent*.
+NGroups then automatically group instances into batches and update one batch at a time. *maxBatchPercent* parameter determines the size of the batch.

 ##### Updating a Batch

- - With **in-place** update involves - Invoking a CG PUT call to ‘update’ each CG of the batch
+ - With **in-place** update involves - Invoking a CG PUT call to update each CG of the batch

 - With **replace** update involves – Invoking a CG PUT call to create new CGs and delete existing CGs of the batch.
 There exists a 1:1 correspondence with the CGs being created and the CGs being deleted.
 The CG names are however different.

-If “enough number of CGs” from the batch gives healthy signals after *pauseTimeBetweenBatches* period, then NGroups will automatically start the next batch for update, else it will stop the rollout.
-This “enough number of CGs” can be specified by *maxUnhealthyPercent* and *maxUnhealthyUpdatedPercent*.
+If a sufficient number of CGs in the batch provide healthy signals after the pauseTimeBetweenBatches period, NGroups automatically starts the next batch for the update.
+Otherwise, it stops the rollout.
+The *maxUnhealthyPercent* parameter specifies the total number of unhealthy CGs, while the *maxUnhealthyUpdatedPercent* parameter specifies the total number of unhealthy CGs after the update that can be tolerated.

-To issue an RU, specify the following in the request and issue an UPDATE NGroups
+Below is an example to issue a rolling update request to NGroups:

 ```
 {